Shared Hosting Vs Managed WordPress Hosting: What’s The Difference?

 As managed WordPress hosting becomes more affordable, it’s not simply a case of comparing prices with shared hosting.

-Speed, security, support, and the range of services on offer from each host are the deciding factors.
+Speed, security, support, and the range of services on offer from each web hosting company are the deciding factors.

 Take your time to weigh the pros and cons of each host and see which one best fits your requirements.